National Student Survey 2021

 This module will:

-You'll study two compulsory language modules in German and Spanish.
+You'll study core language modules in German and Spanish, examples of which may include:

 Your studies will focus on issues of culture and society in the German and Spanish-speaking worlds.
 You will develop skills in critical analysis of sources and communicate your findings using German and Spanish in different registers.
 You'll tackle questions such as: